pe0nd/Explaining-Complex-Energy-Systems/README.md

 # Explaining-Complex-Energy-Systems

 ## Introduction
-The code presented here is part of the "Explaining Complex Energy Systems: A Challenge" poster presented on the "Tackeling Climate Change with Machine Learning"-Workshop at the NIPS 2020.
+The code presented here is part of the "Explaining Complex Energy Systems: A Challenge" poster presented on the "Tackling Climate Change with Machine Learning"-Workshop at the NIPS 2020.
+We believe, that the field of explainable AI can help creating better explanations for energy system design tools.
+This could make such tool more accessible for non-experts, helping them to understand the impact of technologies on the climate change as well their costs.

+In this repository we provide a simple energy system model in the form of a linear program, written in Python Pyomo.
-The linear programm can be found in **Model.py**.
+The linear program can be found in **Model.py**.
 In **solverSettings.txt** the used solver and additional options can be defined.
 An overview of ways to interact with the model is given in **ExampleRun.py**.